ftpcory/docker-php-cli/README.md

 # docker-php-cli

-Container image for running php cli
+CLI container for php on a variety of projects.